cylmat/docs/Top_golden_rules.md

 Better: user.address?.city ??
 "Unknown"
 Best: type User = { address: Address }
 if ($user->address === null) { throw new LogicException("User has no address"); }

+2️⃣ Make illegal states impossible

+- Most bugs are not “code is wrong”.
+- They are “this situation should never exist, but it does”.

+💡 The real secret 💡

+- High-quality apps are not made by avoiding nulls.
+- They are made by removing ambiguity from the system.